nickmccleery/nickmccleery.github.io/content/posts/10-the-two-cultures.md

 Even without regulatory imperative, 'technical baseline' management and tracking may be imposed.
 NASA has run a [CFD validation programme](https://ntrs.nasa.gov/citations/19910001532) since the 1980s.
-When an upgrade is available, it isn't automatically rolled out to the user base; it's validated against some prior version in an attempt to ensure there has been no intended regression in functionality, and this goes through some kind of formal change control process.
+When an upgrade is available, it isn't automatically rolled out to the user base; it's validated against some prior version in an attempt to ensure there has been no unintended regression in functionality, and this goes through some kind of formal change control process.

 These seemingly conservative, bureaucratic approaches to things arise from a very legitimate desire _not_ to kill